isaac-chung/isaac-chung.github.io/blog/2025-03-09-mmteb/index.md

 # Create an evaluation object
 evaluation = mteb.MTEB(tasks=benchmark)

 # Run evaluation.
 The datasets will be downloaded at this step.
+Results are written to disk.
 results = evaluation.run(model)
 ```